raganwald-deprecated/homoiconic/2013/01/madness.md

 1. You need to know your language and libraries.
 If you don't, you're at fault.
 2. Libraries should be designed to avoid suprises. `.map` being so "helpful" with the extra parameters is not helpful and contrary to practice elsewhere.
 This is a design problem, not a programmer problem.
 (There should be a `.map` and a `.mapWithIndex` in the library, not one function trying to do too many jobs)

-There's plenty of opportunity to debate those positions, but if you have chosen to use JavaScript because on the whole it's a good thing for a particular project, here are two different things you can do to avoid surprising yourself or colleagues who haven't read this blog post.
+There's plenty of opportunity to debate those positions, but if you have chosen to use JavaScript because "On the whole it's a good thing for a particular project," here are two different things you can do to avoid surprising yourself or colleagues who haven't read this blog post.

-### use a safer mapping construct
+### first, use a safer mapping construct

 There's nothing wrong with rolling your own mapper.
 I'm a big fan of combinators, so I use `.splat` from the [allong.es] library.
-Splat looks like this:
+Splat looks something like this:

 ```javascript
 function splat (fn) {